One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Most stunning on the square is the Sultan Abdul Samad Building.
 The building is a prime example of 19th-century Moorish architecture.
 It currently houses the Ministry of Culture, Heritage and Arts.
 (Snapping a few Instagram-worthy shots is always recommended here.)

-There’s a handful of other attractions around Merdeka Square.
+There are a handful of other attractions around Merdeka Square.
 Options include the Kuala Lumpur City Gallery and the National Textile Museum.
-With only one day in Kuala Lumpur, you’ll probably want to give them a miss unless you’re a huge history-buff or a closet batik connoisseur.
+With only one day, you’ll want to give them a miss unless you’re a huge history buff or a closet batik connoisseur.

 Shop & chow down at Central Market Kuala Lumpur